Fish Night 4: Governing our high seas. Why now?

-Skipper and ocean plastics expert Emily Penn will be the guest speaker at next month's Fish Night, the fourth instalment of IIED's event that highlights interesting and timely issues around fisheries and the oceans.
+Skipper and ocean plastics expert Emily Penn was the guest speaker at the fourth instalment of IIED's event that highlights interesting and timely issues around fisheries and the oceans.

 An architect turned ocean advocate and skipper, Penn circumnavigated the globe on a record-breaking bio-fuelled boat.
 She spent six years at sea, exploring and discovering oceanic gyres – huge areas of plastic accumulation.
 She co-founded Pangaea Explorations, an organisation dedicated to marine education, conservation and exploration via a 72-foot sailing vessel.

-Penn will share her insights from high seas to low lying islands, connecting her experiences to the challenges facing today's society.
-She will delve into the issue of ocean plastic pollution; from rigorous scientific analysis to developing solutions involving large-scale community involvement.
+Penn shared her insights from high seas to low lying islands, connecting her experiences to the challenges facing today's society.
+She delved into the issue of ocean plastic pollution; from rigorous scientific analysis to developing solutions involving large-scale community involvement.

-Her discussion will be followed by question-and-answer session moderated by IIED director Andrew Norton.
-There will also be refreshments and an opportunity for guests to network.
+Her discussion was followed by question-and-answer session moderated by IIED director Andrew Norton.

-Previous Fish Nights have focused on sustainable fisheries and what governments and the private sector could do to promote them, and the launch of the online community FishNet.
+Previous Fish Nights have focused on sustainable fisheries and what governments and the private sector could do to promote them, and the launch of the online platform FishNet.

 Fish Night events aim to: